-- 1. Interest on the 2024 Series Bonds (including any original issue discount properly allocable thereto) is excluded from gross income of the owners thereof for federal income tax purposes under Section 103 of the Code. - 2.
-Interest on the 2024 Series Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code; for taxable years beginning after December 31, 2023, interest on the 2024 Series Bonds will be taken into account in computing the alternative minimum tax imposed on certain corporations under the Code to the extent that such interest is included in the "adjusted financial statement income" of such corporations; and

-3. Interest on the Bonds is exempt from income taxes imposed by the State of Arizona.
+- 1. Interest on the 2025 Series B Bonds ([including any original issue discount properly allocable thereto]) is excluded from gross income for federal income tax purposes under Section 103 of the Code. - 2.
+Interest on the 2025 Series B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code.
+Interest on the 2025 Series B Bonds will be taken into account in computing the alternative minimum tax imposed on certain corporations under the Code to the extent that such interest is included in the "adjusted financial statement income" of such corporations; and - 3.
+Interest on the Bonds is exempt from income taxes imposed by the State of Arizona.